The Native American Shepherd is actually a mix of two different breeds of dog, the Native American Indian dog and the Belgian Shepherd.

 How to Find Reputable Native American Shepherd Breeders?

-In order to find reputable Native American Shepherd breeders, you have a couple of options that are available to you.
+To find reputable Native American Shepherd breeders, you have a couple of options that are available to you.

 First, the Kennel Club will be in a position to help you, or at least point you in the correct direction, so contacting them should always be on your agenda.